Terms of reference

 - 4 community members of Council with financial expertise

 - 1 external member of the community with financial expertise

 - Finance Committee, through its Chair, may request the presence of other officers of the University from time to time.

 - The Chancellor, while not a member of the Committee, has the right to attend all Finance Committee meetings as an observer.

-- The Director: Finance Unit and the Director: Assurance Services are invited to attend all meetings of Finance Committee.
+- The Chief Financial Officer and the Director: Assurance Services are invited to attend all meetings of Finance Committee.

 A committee of Council will be known as the Audit and Risk Management Committee.
 This charter establishes the responsibilities of the Audit and Risk Management Committee within the governance system of the University of South Australia.